Kris-0605/fernet-files/README.md

 #### int `fernet_files.FernetFile.__last_chunk_padding`

-The last chunk is padded with null bytes to make it fill the size of the chunk.
+The last chunk is padded with null bytes to fill the size of the chunk.
 This integer stores the size of the padding in bytes.

 #### int `fernet_files.FernetFile.__data_chunksize`

-Chunksize.
+The amount of data in a chunk in bytes.

 #### int `fernet_files.FernetFile.__chunksize`

-The size that chunks take up once they're written to disk.
-This is calculated with this formula, where c is chunkside:
+The size in bytes that chunks take up once they're written to disk.
+This is calculated with the following formula, where c is chunksize:

 True chunksize = $c + 73 - (c \mod{16})$

-I got this by trial and error.
-Could I probably find out the actual size of metadata by reading the Fernet spec?
-Yes, but this was more fun and it hasn't failed yet.
+This formula calculates the size of a Fernet token, based on the [Fernet specification](https://github.com/fernet/spec/blob/master/Spec.md#token-format).

 #### bool `fernet_files.FernetFile.__chunk_modified`

+Boolean attribute representing whether the data stored in `self.__chunk` has been modified relative to the data stored within the `self.__file`.
 True if the chunk has been modified, False if it hasn't.
-In this context, modified means the data stored within the `self.__chunk` attribute is different to the data stored in that chunk in the file.

 #### property int `fernet_files.FernetFile._pos_pointer`

-Store our current position in the chunk in bytes.
+Stores the Fernet file's current position in the chunk in bytes.
 The getter returns `self.__pos_pointer`.
 The setter ensures that $0\leq$ _pos_pointer $<$ chunksize.
 If it isn't, then it wraps the value round by adding or subtracting the chunksize, modifying the chunk pointer to compensate.

 #### int `fernet_files.FernetFile.__pos_pointer`